 The list of features goes on and on.
 As a demonstrative exercise, the next time you find yourself in front of an article from a newspaper or a web mag, rifle through it with a highlighter for some of these features.
 You may be surprised at how prevalent and surreptitious they are, especially in web-based literature.
 Note carefully what sorts of associations are being tagged onto whom, and what stereotypical ‘roles’ the journalist is making the representative each side of the debate play out, and what the reader is being made to feel ‘obliged’ to think on pain of appearing heartless, immoral, a bad citizen or an enemy of humanity.
 Research that media source, and if possible, the author.
 What are its/their political and ideological commitments?
 Think about what ways in which the author seems to be trying to encourage his/her reader to think or believe, and what that has to do with their commitments.
 I’m convinced that the more we think in this way about the media messages we consume, the less vulnerable we are to swallowing their way of painting people, faith and ‘right’ morality.

 What some in the liberal wing of the church seem to be unable to appreciate is that it is the Word of God – the spirit of it and not the letter – that makes all the difference between the church being the body and ambassador of Christ, or some pious NGO (as Pope Francis put it) – and nor will some grant that this is an important distinction.
-If we do not align ourselves to God’s Word and be transformed through it by the renewal of our minds before we allow ourselves to trust those “Surely not!” feelings we sometimes get, then we are essentially handing our critical faculties over to the world on a plate, and we just make the Bible justify the intuitions that we’ve fed by our cultural media diet.
+If we do not align ourselves to God’s Word and be transformed through it by the renewal of our minds before we allow ourselves to trust those “Surely not!” feelings we sometimes get, then we are essentially handing our critical faculties over to the world on a plate, and we just make the Bible justify the intuitions that we’ve been by our cultural media diet.
 Let me make it clear that to those who don’t share my appetite for the broader picture and prefer to hone in on the gay marriage controversy itself, that for me, negotiating the gay marriage issue has not been about hating or not hating gays; nor has it been about satisfying theories of power relations or democracy, or liberation movements.
 It might be an unfamiliar way of thinking to you, but social and political theories and common ‘mores’ and popular moral sentiment are not the ultimate framework I use to work out how to regard and treat people as I should.
 For me, this is about being prepared to seek out the honest truth of what the Word of God says about homosexual relations even if it goes against the grain of everything that the spirit of the age has persuaded us that we should think or feel about the matter, and, as people who love God and his Word, to work out how to be true to what that word says in our lives and convictions, in the context of everything else the Word of God says about how we should regard and treat our neighbour.
 My own specific views are similar to those expressed in the article linked at footnote number three at the bottom of this article.
 I don’t currently have anything new or interesting to contribute on that score, which is why I don’t want to enter the meta-debate right now.
 It is a long and exhausting debate, and usually only amounts to a rehearsal of worn-out arguments.
 What’s more important, I think, is how and with what commitments we come to the conclusions we come to.
 Gay marriage is just one of many potential instances in which the influences of the cultural elite might prevail over plain word of Scripture.
 My bone of contention is not, at heart, with any one potential issue of this kind, but with the whole cultural shift in general that seems to be giving rise to them.
 I love those homosexuals whom I know.
-I cannot affirm that what they do is right, just as I cannot affirm that having multiple sexual partners is right.
-But I imagine that no heartbroken parent will say that they stopped loving their child just because that child went off the rails – say, turned to hard drugs and gang crime.
+I cannot affirm that the way many of them live out their desires is right, just as I cannot affirm that having multiple sexual partners is right.
+But I imagine that no heartbroken parent will say that they stopped loving their child just because that child did something that was not right.
 That’s what this kind of love is about – caring, brokenheartedly for individuals as people.
 But that is not my present line of enquiry.
 I’m not talking about individuals here.
 I’m talking about the far dryer matter of cultural shift and the undergirdings of church doctrine.

 Analysis of a press release on the Church of England’s ‘reaction’ to gay marriage